 But the powers that be don’t want you to become truly mindful and conscious of the truth.
 They want you to remain ignorant, passive and distracted.

 True spirituality and corrupt power just aren’t compatible.
-They are natural enemies.
+It’s like trying to reverse the tides and make water flow uphill.

-Hence, free speech is not allowed, alternative views are not allowed and anyone who counters the official narrative is demonised by the mainstream, no matter the facts and evidence they present.
+Hence, a shallow version of mindfulness is promoted to give the illusion that we somehow live in the light.
+All the while, free speech is not allowed, alternative views are not allowed and anyone who counters the official narrative is demonised by the mainstream, no matter the facts and evidence they present.

 Live in the light